2012 Essay Question

 For her plans of a life in the future to have any chance of

-it is critical that Bee Backlater be quick-frozen soon, before the
+success, it is critical that Bee Backlater be quick-frozen soon,

-enforcement of a state law that make it a criminal offense to
+state law that make it a criminal offense to assist with a suicide

-a suicide and a law that requires bodies to be disposed of after
+and a law that requires bodies to be disposed of after death in a

-in a manner consistent with regulations prescribed by the
+manner consistent with regulations prescribed by the Department of

 Health.
 Department of Health regulations